a-l-a-z-a-r/Chemical-Mixing-Data-Synthesis/README.md

   - Variation periods in the fermentation process

 - Navigate to the `lstme` folder and train the LSTM model using the generated CSV files
+  > This is not mandatory the current model is already trained with sufficent CSV files but it can be improved upon
 - Run the API server using Flask
 - Open the development address in your browser to access the web interface
   > Note: The website is not deployed due to hosting costs and limited funding